nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 #.
 Click the :fa:`check` box beside the **objdetect_func-python** function, then click **Edit**.

-   Notice that the function is written in python and uses the Xi IoT Tensorflow Python runtime.
+   Notice that the function is written in python and uses the Karbon Services for IoT Tensorflow Python runtime.

 #.
 Click **Next**.